Charles E W Bean, Diaries, AWM38 3DRL 606/19/1 - October - November 1915 - Part 7

 Rhodo - & tonight

-as I as walking
+as I ws walking

 home in / scrub

-behind the Mules N of
+behind the mules N Of

-the N point o / beach I
+the No point o / beach I

 heard a m.g. firing